The aim of this article is to provide an introduction to some useful programs in the

 Changes the current local working directory.

 Lists the names of the files on the remote server.
-For directories, the contents of
+For directories,

-the contents of . are being listed.
+that the contents of . are being listed.
 Currently the options -R and -l are mutually

 incompatible.